turbot/steampipe-plugin-jira/docs/tables/jira_issue_comment.md

   and issue_id = '10021';
 ```

-### List comments that were updated in last 2 hours
+### List comments that were updated in last 2 hours for a issue
 Explore recent activity by identifying comments that have been updated in the past two hours.
 This is useful for staying informed about ongoing discussions or changes in your Jira issues.

 ```sql+postgres